 - 3 tbsp unsweetened coconut, plus more for garnish

 - 1 1/2 cups shredded red cabbage and carrot mix (or any variety of a cabbage mix)

 - 4 buns, toasted

-- ¼ cup chopped cilantro.
+- 1/4 cup chopped cilantro

-- 2 green onion, chopped
+- 2 large green onions, chopped

 - While the patties chill, toss red cabbage mixture, vinegar and 2 teaspoons of brown sugar together in a bowl.
 Let sit at room temperature to quickly pickle the mixture.

 - Add 1 teaspoon of coconut oil to a small saucepan.
 Turn the heat on medium and once hot, add remaining garlic and ginger.
 Saute 1 minute until fragrant.
-Add remaining 2 teaspoons of curry paste, saute for 30 seconds.
+Add remaining curry paste, saute for 30 seconds.
 Add ½ cup coconut cream, remaining brown sugar, and peanut butter.
 Whisk to combine.
 Bring to a boil and reduce to a simmer until thickened, about 5 minutes.

-- When ready to cook burgers, add remaining coconut oil to a large non-stick skillet.
+- When ready to cook burgers, add remaining coconut oil to a large cast-iron or non-stick skillet.
 Turn the heat on medium-high and once the oil is glistening, add the burgers.
 Cook until golden brown on both sides and cooked through, about 4-5 minutes per side.

-- To serve: Place slaw on bottom of bun, top with patty and cover in sauce.
+- To serve: Place slaw on bottom of toasted bun, top with patty and cover in sauce.
 Sprinkle with chopped cilantro and green onion.